 Hitch mounted haulers work to get the scooter wherever you need it to be if your vehicle can accommodate the hitch and weight.
 You may have seen these types of haulers on the backs of giant RVs.

-Check out this hitch-mounted hauler on Amazon to start your search for options.
+Check out this hitch-mounted hauler below on Amazon to start your search for options.
 It has a ramp built in with an excellent weight limit.

 If you have a local U-haul, they sell and install hitches, too.